MrFrey75/TimePE/README.md

 - Provide weekly report generation suitable for submitting to management.
 - Show a running balance on the dashboard tracking owed vs. paid amounts.
 - Allow entry of incidentals (one-off amounts owed to or by the user).
-- Simple WebApp user login.
+- Simple cookie-based authentication system for secure access.

 ## Tech stack